son-vyas/project_documentation/chapter1/intro_to_MIQ.md

 #### Automate

 Automate functionality allows to automate the orchestration of workflows and resources in virtual infrastructure.
-Automate allows us to create and use powerful workflows using the Ruby scripting language or Ansible jobs, and features provided by the Automation Engine such as state machines and service models.+
+Automate allows us to create and use powerful workflows using the Ruby scripting language or Ansible jobs, and features provided by the Automation Engine such as state machines and service models.

 #### Service Catalogs

 Self-service catalogs can be used to permit users to order the orchestration workflows with a single button click.
 Automate comes with an interactive service dialog designer that can be used to build rich dialogs, containing elements such as text boxes, radio buttons or drop-down lists.